USDA Partnerships for

 • Foodshed’s USDA-funded Climate Smart Incentive Program will launch in October 2023 and end in September 2028.
 Participating farms may enroll between October and December each year and must:

-• Complete a 4-part enrollment orientation (farms that complete orientation will receive a $2,500 incentive payment);
+• Complete a 4-part enrollment orientation (farms that complete orientation will receive an incentive payment);

-• Participate in two soil health tests per year;
+• Participate in two soil health assessments per year;

 • Verify progress towards their climate smart goals through an annual site visit; and